gf-salomao/document_processing/README.md

 - Note: The first two files of each document type were used as testing files out of the indexing process

 ---

+## 🔗 Download the model
+Download the `.gguf` model from [this link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main).
+Then place it in the `models/` folder and add the model name to the `llm/text_extractor.py` file

+---